MIT Media Lab

 Image Courtesy of The Boston Globe

 Gordon Wetzstein is a Research Scientist in the Camera Culture Group at the MIT Media Lab.
-His research interests are at the intersection of computer graphics, machine vision, optics, scientific computing, and perception.
-In 2006, Gordon graduated with Honors from the Bauhaus in Weimar, Germany, and received a Ph.D. in Computer Science from the University of British Columbia in 2011.
+His research focuses on computational imaging and display systems as well as computational light transport.
+At the intersection of computer graphics, machine vision, optics, scientific computing, and perception, this research has a wide range of applications in next-generation consumer electronics, scientific imaging, human-computer interaction, remote sensing, and many other areas.
+Gordon's cross-disciplinary approach to research has been funded by DARPA, NSF, Samsung, and other grants from industry sponsors and research councils.
+In 2006, Gordon graduated with Honors from the Bauhaus in Weimar, Germany, and he received a Ph.D. in Computer Science from the University of British Columbia in 2011.
 His doctoral dissertation focuses on computational light modulation for image acquisition and display and won the Alain Fournier Ph.D.
 Dissertation Annual Award.
 He organized the IEEE 2012 and 2013 International Workshops on Computational Cameras and Displays, founded displayblocks.org as a forum for sharing computational display design instructions with the DIY community, and presented a number of courses on Computational Displays and Computational Photography at ACM SIGGRAPH.
 Gordon won the best paper award for "Hand-Held Schlieren Photography with Light Field Probes" at ICCP 2011 and a Laval Virtual Award in 2005.

 Please see my curriculum vitae for more details.